Juan-Nathan/wvs-confidence-analysis/README.md

   - Religious composition
   - Average years of schooling
   - Unemployment rate
-- Fitted linear regression models for the cluster of similar countries combined.
+- Fitted linear regression models for the group of countries clustered with Romania (excluding Romania itself).
 - Evaluated how well participant attributes within the cluster predicted confidence in social institutions.
-- Compared predictor patterns between the cluster and Romania, and between the cluster and all other countries.
+- Compared model results and predictor patterns across Romania, the cluster of similar countries, and the pooled group of other countries.

 ## Key Findings

 ### Romania-specific findings:
-- Confidence in religious institutions, government, and elections was best predicted by individual characteristics.
+- Confidence in religious institutions, government, and elections was best predicted by the participant attributes.
 - These models had the highest adjusted R², indicating stronger fit and explanatory power.

 ### Strong and consistent predictors across analyses:
-- `VPolitics` (political interest), `VReligion` (religiosity), and `TNeighbourhood` (trust in neighbors) were the most reliable predictors across Romania, its peer cluster, and the global group.
+- `VPolitics` (political interest), `VReligion` (religiosity), and `TNeighbourhood` (trust in neighbors) were the most significant predictors across Romania, its peer cluster, and the pooled group of other countries.

 ### Effectiveness of clustering:
-- Regression models fitted to Romania's peer group (based on external indicators) produced predictor patterns that more closely matched Romania's than the models based on all other countries combined.
+- Regression models fitted to Romania's peer group (identified using external indicators) produced results and predictor patterns that more closely matched Romania's than those from models fitted to all other countries combined.
-- This confirms that the clustering approach was effective, improving the relevance and interpretability of the analysis by grouping countries with similar socio-economic and cultural contexts.
+- This confirms that the clustering approach was effective, enhancing the relevance and interpretability of the analysis by grouping countries with similar socio-economic and cultural contexts.

 ## How to Run